alonso-m/bitbucket-arm-docker/README.md

 This Docker container makes it easy to get an instance of Bitbucket up and running.

+** We strongly recommend you run this image using a specific version tag instead of latest.
+This is because image reference by the latest tag changes often and we cannot guarantee that it will be backwards compatible. **

 # Quick Start

 For the `BITBUCKET_HOME` directory that is used to store the repository data